 - Low socioeconomic level

-- Little exposure to substance abuse prevention education
+- Little exposure to substance use disorder (SUD) prevention education

 Commonly Abused Substances by the Deaf